luismmontilla/awesome-coral-research/README.md

 - [Coralpedia](http://coralpedia.bio.warwick.ac.uk/en): A photographic guide to Caribbean corals, octocorals and sponges.
 - [Corals of Chagos](https://chagosinformationportal.org/corals): Corals of Chagos documents the approximately 300 corals and reef building relatives that are found in the Chagos Archipelago.
 - [Corals of the World](http://www.coralsoftheworld.org/page/home/): Information, identification, distribution and taxonomy of reef building corals.
+- [Guam reef life](http://www.guamreeflife.com/species-id/): A collection of images representing more than 2700 marine organisms to identify reef species seen on Guam.
+- [The Sponge Guide](http://www.spongeguide.org/): A photographic guide to Caribbean sponges.
 - [World register of marine species](http://www.marinespecies.org/): Platform aiming to provide the most authoritative list of names of all marine species globally.

 ## Image annotation